Be Aware › Voles

 Cylinders made of hardware cloth (available at most hardware stores) are often effective in excluding voles and protecting individual plants.
 The mesh size of the hardware cloth used to construct cylinders should be no larger than ¼ inch in size.

 The cylinder should be buried at least 6 inches below the ground surface to ensure that voles will not burrow under the hardware cloth and gain access to the plant.
 Although this technique will protect individual plants, fencing typically is not effective in protecting large areas (e.g., lawns) and probably is cost prohibitive.

 Mousetraps placed perpendicular to runways and baited with peanut butter, oatmeal or apple slices can be used to remove voles from backyard lawns.
 Live traps may also be used.

 In urban areas, where voles have become a problem, baiting with registered toxicants should only be done after consultation with your local county extension office.
 Baiting can be effective but should only be used after habitat modification or exclusion options have been used.
 When using toxicants, make sure to first read and follow the label instructions.

-If you have a problem with voles that cannot be resolved by following these tips, please consult a professional, licensed nuisance animal control company.
+If you have a problem that cannot be resolved by following these tips, please consult a professional, licensed nuisance animal control company.